p0nce/d-idioms/idioms/Struct inheritance with alias this.md

 Struct inheritance with alias this
 ==================================

-What if we want to decorate an struct with additional features without delegating every method to a member by hand?
+What if we want to decorate a struct with additional features?
 We can't use virtual dispatch since the parent aggregate is a `struct`.
+That means we are on board for extensive manual delegation of method calls to a member.

 Fortunately the `alias this` feature comes to the rescue!

-For example, let's write a wrapper around the Phobos `File` struct to write HTML page.
+As an example, let's write a wrapper around the Phobos `File` struct to write HTML page.

     import std.stdio;